BWibo/3dcitydb-mkdocs/docs/citydb-tool/import.md

 The `--preview` option runs the import in preview mode.
 The input data is processed as if the import were taking place, but no changes are made to the database.
-This mode helps identify potential issues, such as conflicts or errors, before they affect the database and ensures the actual import proceeds as expected.
+This mode helps identify potential issues, such as conflicts or errors, before they affect the database, ensuring the actual import proceeds as expected.

 ### Managing indexes during import